Ogenche/quote-generator/README.md

 # Random Quote Generator

 > A web application that displays random quotes.
 Users can discover new quotes, learn about the authors, and share their favorite quotes on social media.
 Built with a focus on clean code.
 This project uses vanilla technologies (HTML, CSS, and JavaScript).
+Deployed on Vercel.

 **[View Live Demo Here](https://quote-generator-orpin-two.vercel.app)**